LATAM Airlines Flight 800: Investigation

 As the incident occurred on a Chilean-registered aircraft over international waters, the Chilean Directorate General of Civil Aviation (DGAC) is responsible for investigating the incident, and began an inquiry on 12 March 2024.
-The New Zealand Transport Accident Investigation Commission (TAIC) is assisting in the inquiry.
-The flight data recorder and cockpit voice recorder from the aircraft were recovered by the TAIC, but their contents have not yet been released.
+The New Zealand Transport Accident Investigation Commission (TAIC) assisted in the inquiry.
+The flight data recorder and cockpit voice recorder from the aircraft were recovered by the TAIC.

 A passenger reported a pilot told them after landing that the instruments in the cockpit went blank when the plane fell, then came back online a few seconds later.
 It has also been reported that the inadvertent movement of a pilot's seat possibly caused the incident.
 A flight attendant could somehow have activated a covered rocker switch on the back of the pilot's seat.
 If the cover was loose, pressing on it would be enough to activate the switch underneath when it otherwise normally would not have.
 The activation of this switch would have slowly moved the seat forward into the control yoke, resulting in the nose down attitude, disengaging the autopilot, according to US industry officials.